xpipe-io/xpipe/README.md

 Alternatively, you can also use [Homebrew](https://github.com/xpipe-io/homebrew-tap) to install XPipe with `brew install --cask xpipe-io/tap/xpipe`.

+## Early access releases

+Prior to full releases, there will be several Public Test Build (PTB) releases published at https://github.com/xpipe-io/xpipe-ptb to see whether everything is production ready and contain the latest new features.

+In case you're interested in trying out the PTB versions, you can easily do so without any limitations.
+The regular releases and PTB releases are designed to not interfere with each other and can therefore be installed and used side by side.

 # Further information

 ## Open source model